This guide is for retail (consumer purchased; not from the Nintendo Developer Program) consoles only!

 - If everything goes according to plan, you will lose no data and end up with everything that you started with (games, NNID, saves, etc will be preserved).

-- Keep the device plugged in and charged throughout the entire process to avoid data loss or damage from an unexpected power-off!
+- Keep your device plugged in and charged throughout the entire process to avoid data loss or damage from an unexpected power-off!

-- Your SD card should be MBR, not GPT (the SD card that comes with the device will be MBR by default).
+- Your SD card should be MBR, not GPT (the SD card that comes with your device will be MBR by default).

 - If you need to format a brand new SD card, you can use